 - AM 207 Advanced Scientific Computing: Stochastic Methods for Data Analysis, Inference, and Optimization

-- CS 207 Systems Development for Computational Science
+- AC 207 Systems Development for Computational Science

 - AC 221 Critical Thinking in Data Science